 config/job_conf.xml.sample_advanced file in the Galaxy distribution for instructions on setting the

 Choosing an Assignment Method¶

-Prior to Galaxy 19.01, the most common deployment strategies (e.g. uWSGI + Webless) assigned handlers using what is now (since 19.01) referred to as Database Preassignment.
-Although still the default in many cases (until the new methods mature), preassignment has a few drawbacks:
+Prior to Galaxy 19.01, the most common deployment strategies assigned handlers using what is now (since 19.01) referred to as Database Preassignment.
+Although still a fallback option when the database does not support Database SKIP LOCKED or Database Transaction Isolation, preassignment has a few drawbacks:

 job_conf.xmland restarting all Galaxy processes

-The new “database locking” methods (Database SKIP LOCKED and Database Transaction Isolation) were created to solve these issues.
-The preferred method between the two new options is Database SKIP LOCKED, but it requires PostgreSQL 9.5 or newer, MySQL 8.0 or newer (untested), or MariaDB 10.3 or newer (untested).
+The “database locking” methods (Database SKIP LOCKED and Database Transaction Isolation) were created to solve these issues.
+The preferred method between the two options is Database SKIP LOCKED, but it requires PostgreSQL 9.5 or newer, SQLite 3.25 or newer or MySQL 8.0 or newer (untested), or MariaDB 10.3 or newer (untested).
 If using an older database version, use Database Transaction Isolation instead.
 A detailed explanation of these database locking methods in PostgreSQL can be found in the excellent What is SKIP LOCKED for in PostgreSQL 9.5? entry on the 2ndQuadrant PostgreSQL Blog.